 529 plans vary greatly in plan structure, options, and benefits, and it is important to properly educate yourself on the state’s and plan’s specific rules for college planning.

-Any 529 plan you select will have an offering document which is required to set out the plan’s structure, fees, and investment options as a savings vehicle for college tuition.
+Any 529 plan you select will have an offering document that is required to set out the plan’s structure, fees, and investment options as a savings vehicle for college tuition.

 For a prepaid tuition plan, it is essential to read the offering document to understand what guarantees there are for your prepaid credits and what contingencies there are if you end up applying them to a different college.